Using the right seasonings for your steak is key!

 Should You Use Tyme or Rosemary for Your Steak?

+From all my testing, I have found that rosemary is the better choice for steak.
 This is because it has a sharper and more intense flavor than thyme and holds its own powerful taste against the robust sweetness of the beef.

-As rosemary grows in fat clusters, they are easier to separate from the bunch to be used while cooking.
+Fresh rosemary may also be easier to use than thyme.
+As rosemary grows in fat clusters, it is easier to separate the leaves from the bunch to use while cooking.

-On the other hand, thyme leaves are so small, you may have a hard time stripping them from the stems.
+On the other hand, thyme leaves are so small you may have a hard time stripping them from the stems.

-It is worth noting that fresh thyme has a subtle woodsy flavor, but rosemary is more intense with hints of licorice.
+Fresh thyme has a subtle woodsy flavor, whereas rosemary is more intense with hints of licorice.
+I prefer adding rosemary to a marinade or seasoning rub.

-However, you will need to use a huge amount of it should you want to taste the difference.
+On the other hand, thyme is a great addition to sauces and compound butter.
+However, you will need to use a huge amount of it to taste the difference.

 Everything You Need to Know About Rosemary

-Its flavor is more subtle than licorice but slightly more intense than that of thyme.
+It may also have floral notes.
+Its nutty flavor profile pairs well with beef.
+Its flavor is more subtle than licorice but slightly more intense than thyme’s.

 What Rosemary Does to Steak

-Marinating the steak in rosemary lowers the risk of food borne illnesses by preventing the formation of toxins.
+Marinating the steak in rosemary lowers the risk of foodborne illnesses by preventing the formation of toxins.

 Everything You Need to Know About Thyme

-However, you are likely to notice a subtle difference as thyme belongs to the mint family and is a bit sweeter, which allows it to pair well with many other herbs.
+Thyme is a savory herb with a woodsy flavor similar to rosemary.
+However, you are likely to notice a subtle difference.
+Thyme belongs to the mint family and is a bit sweeter, which allows it to pair well with many other herbs.

 Can You Use Thyme Instead of Rosemary?

-Although rosemary has a slight edge over thyme when it comes to flavoring a steak, there is no need to limit yourself to it.
+Although rosemary has a slight edge over thyme when it comes to flavoring a steak, you need not limit yourself to it.
+Thyme can be used as a substitute for rosemary, though its flavor may be much milder.

-You can use whichever herb you think is appropriate, so feel free to experiment as no herb will ruin your steak.
+That said, thyme may go well with steak when you use it in a sauce.
+You can use whichever herb you think is appropriate, so feel free to experiment.
+No herb will ruin your steak.

 Mixing the Two?

+With its pine scent and thyme, rosemary can enhance numerous dishes- singly or in combination.
 The two marry well and are used in many blends together as they can extend their magical qualities.

 Getting Thyme or Rosemary Prepared

-Strip the leaves from the stems as best as you can with kitchen tools or your fingers to prepare thyme.
+The preparation techniques for these herbs are similar, although rosemary leaves are significantly larger.
+Strip the leaves from the stems as best as possible with kitchen tools or your fingers to prepare thyme.

 Then, chop the leaves roughly before adding them to your spice rub or marinade.
+For rosemary, strip the long leaves from the stems.
+After this, you can slice or mince them before using them in your recipe.

 Benefits of Fresh Herbs for Steak